BlackRock17/BlackRock17/README.md

   - I'm a passionate Python/JS web developer who loves learning and exploring new technologies.
 With a strong foundation in Python, I enjoy building robust and interactive web applications.

-  - In addition to web development, I have a keen interest in blockchain and smart contract technologies.
-I am fascinated by the potential of decentralized systems and their applications in various industries.
-I am actively learning about these cutting-edge technologies and exploring ways to integrate them into my projects.
+  - In addition to web development, I am deeply engaged in blockchain, smart contract technologies, and the rapidly evolving fields of Data Engineering and Artificial Intelligence.
+I'm particularly focused on leveraging AI technologies and data pipeline architectures       to create scalable solutions.
+My experience spans from designing efficient ETL processes to implementing machine learning models, combining my software engineering background with data-driven approaches.
+I am fascinated by the potential of these technologies to         transform industries and actively explore their integration in decentralized systems.

   - When I'm not coding, you can find me swimming or playing chess.
 I believe in the power of continuous learning and always strive to expand my knowledge in the ever-evolving world of technology.

 ---